bbuckwheatt/athletic-club-demo/replit.md

-# Solo Stove E-Commerce Demo
+# Needham Athletic Club - Informational Website

 ## Overview

-This is a static e-commerce demonstration site inspired by Solo Stove's outdoor lifestyle brand.
-The application showcases smokeless fire pits, pizza ovens, griddles, and outdoor gear with a focus on product-first visual hierarchy and conversion-oriented design patterns.
-Built as a modern React single-page application with Express backend, it demonstrates e-commerce UI/UX best practices without implementing actual transaction processing.
+This is an informational website for the Needham Athletic Club in Needham, MA.
+The application showcases club amenities including tennis courts, swimming pools, personal training, pickleball courts, and wellness programs.
+Built as a modern React single-page application with Express backend, it provides members and prospective members with detailed information about club facilities, programs, and services.

 ## User Preferences